-Satellite-based Illegal logging Detection with Amnesty International
+Satellite-based Illegal Logging Detection with Amnesty International

 New research from Amnesty International conducted in 2021 reveals how illegal logging of protected forests is destabilizing human rights and destroying the traditions of indigenous peoples in Cambodia.
 The report revealed insights into how pervasive deforestation combined with corruption and government restrictions of access to protected areas have ‘threatened indigenous communities’ cultural survival, land rights, livelihoods, and reduced their ability to protect the forest’.
 Cambodia is home to around 24 different indigenous peoples while also experiencing some of the highest rates of deforestation, losing around 64% of its tree cover since 2011 [source].
 To add to this dynamic, the rate of deforestation in Cambodia is growing rapidly.
-A report produced by the University of Maryland in partnership with GFW (Global Forest Watch) revealed that over 9,000 hectares of forest were lost during 2020.
+A report produced by the University of Maryland in partnership with GFW (Global Forest Watch) revealed that over 9,000 hectares of forest were lost in 2020.
 Additionally, around 20% more trees were lost in 2020 than in 2019 [source].

 In the face of increasing concerns, Amnesty International collaborated with Space4Good to leverage earth observation technology to detect recent deforestation in two of the protected areas of Cambodia: Prey Preah Roka wildlife sanctuary and Prey Lang Rainforest (Fig. 1).
 Our results estimated that at least 6,025 hectares of forest were logged in Prey Lang and 246 hectares in Preah Roka over that 12-month period (Fig. 2).